DanShappir/Seq/README.md

 # Sequences
 ## Iteration methods for ES6 (JavaScript) Generators / Iterators
 Having played with ES6 generators and iterators, it occured to me that their designers are not fans of functional programming.
-Otherwise how can you explain the total lack of iteration functions, and the complete reliance on various incarnations of the *for* loop.
+Otherwise how can you explain the total lack of iteration functions, and the significant reliance on various incarnations of the *for* loop.
 But JavaScript is a highly malleable Programming Language, so I decided to add them myself.
 The result is the Sequences library that allows you to write code such as:
 ```javascript
 function* numbers() {
   var n = 0;